 Life insurance cover provides a lump sum payment upon your death to help cover your bills and support your family if you die within the policy term.
-Life insurance takes many forms, and as with any financial product some of the terms used can be confusing to those new to the subject.
+Life insurance takes many forms, and as with any financial product, some terms used can be confusing to those new to the subject.

-Our jargon buster aims to simplify some of the terms associated with buying a life insurance policy, so read on to learn more or get started by comparing life insurance quotes below.
+Our jargon buster aims to simplify some terms associated with buying a life insurance policy, so read on to learn more or get started by comparing life insurance quotes below.

 Beneficiary Critical illness cover Death in service benefit Existing medical conditions Investment-linked life insurance (endowment policy) Joint life insurance Living benefit Mortgage protection insurance Premium Term Term assurance life insurance Level term Decreasing term Trust Sum insured Waiver of premium Whole of life insurance